z-emily/bodyAI/README.md

 ## Overview

-**BodyAI** is a lightweight, ultra-simple web application designed to run alongside online interviews or large applications.
+**BodyAI** is an ultri-lightweight web application designed to run alongside online interviews or large applications.
 It leverages TensorFlow.js and the MoveNet pose detection model to provide real-time feedback on posture and eye distance.
 The project is intentionally bare to ensure minimal resource usage and optimal performance during live interactions.

 ## Features